 Frequently Asked Questions (FAQ)

-Why not just learn one engine API properly?
+Why not just learn the engine API properly?

-Game programming is hard.
-It consistently ranks among the most challenging domains due to realtime programming, many cross-cutting concerns, and the sheer number of systems that interact.
+Game programming consistently ranks among the most challenging domains due to realtime requirements, many multi-domain, cross-cutting concerns, and the sheer number of systems that interact.
+Engine APIs are accordingly complex, with roughly between 15k (Godot) and 120k (Unreal) user-facing endpoints (types, methods, properties).

 Coding isn’t that hard anymore - everyone just uses AI anyway?